PrestaShop/prestashop.github.io/news/_posts/2020-12-09-pr-testing-on-prestashop.md

 # III.
 Improvement Pull Request

-The process for testing Pull Request that adds an improvement to the solution is quite similar to that of bug fixing Pull Request.
+The process for testing a Pull Request that adds an improvement to the solution is quite similar to that of a bug fix Pull Request.

 ### Requirements